 International donors pledged a total of €2.544 billion (of which €595 million in grants), with the European Union and its Member States mobilising €231.7 million in grant funding.
-The European Commission pledged €144.2 million for immediate humanitarian assistance, medium- and longer-term development assistance and conflict prevention interventions.
-The European Investment Bank announced €400 million in additional loans to the region.
+The European Commission pledged €144.2 million for immediate humanitarian assistance, medium- and longer-term development assistance and conflict prevention interventions. €400 million in additional loans to the region.

 High Representative/Vice President Josep Borrell said: “The European Union has never forgotten the Venezuelan people.
 Today we mobilised the international community to deliver further assistance to millions of displaced Venezuelans and those countries in Latin America that host them.
 I thank international donors for their generous pledges.
 Today we have also been able to bring back to the limelight one of the worst displacement crisis that the world has seen in recent history.”

 Commissioner for Crisis Management, Janez Lenarčič said:“The coronavirus pandemic threatens to worsen an already critical situation in the region.
 The EU's humanitarian support will help focus on getting emergency assistance to around 5 million Venezuelans who have been forced to leave their homes.”

 Commissioner for International Partnerships, Jutta Urpilainen, said: “Our collective commitment demonstrates the importance of partnership around the world to tackle challenges such as the Venezuelan migration crisis, also amidst the coronavirus pandemic.
 We will pursue our efforts to cement the humanitarian-development nexus and build lasting partnerships for sustainable development.”